espanso/espanso/docs/configuration.md

 The `user` folder is used to store more advanced user configurations, such as [Application-specific](#application-specific-configurations) configs.

-#### Migrating from versions prior to v0.3.0

-Prior to version v0.3.0, espanso located all configurations in the user home directory, into the `.espanso` folder.
-This location is now deprecated and, while being still supported for compatibility purposes, you should migrate to the new one with the following steps:

-* Copy the `default.yml` and the `user/` directory in the new `espanso` config folder ( you can find the new config location with the `espanso path` command ).
-* Copy the contents of the `packages` folder into the new `packages` path ( you can find the new package location with the `espanso path` command ).

 ### Quick Editing

 Introduced in version 0.5.1, espanso now ships with the `edit` subcommand, which makes editing configuration files much more convenient.
 Let's see how it works: